rackerlabs/docs-rackspace-federation/doc/appendix/map.rst

 Because it's common to want to retrieve a single value, there's an alternative XPath substitution (``{Pt()}``) that always returns the first value of an XPath result.
-This is useful in cases where you expect a single value, and you want to automatically protect against the off chance that the operation might return multiple values in a SAML assertion.
+This alternative is useful in cases where you expect a single value, and you want to automatically protect against the off chance that the operation might return multiple values in a SAML assertion.